zchsh/pollinator-pathways-project-website/DEMO.md

 ## Next steps

+- Open source the site.
+Share it ASAP in case anything happens or changes.
+- Content editing instructions.
+Writing things up makes sense.
 - Newsletter form.
 How do y'all currently manage this?
+    - We can take this out for now.
+Drop it!
+Easy.
 - Contact form.
 We can send an automatic reponse, it'll just look a little simpler.
+    - Contact form is definitely important
+- RSS - sounds good with folks, probably just the blog would make sense for now
+- Donate button, Education section - in the navigation would be nice
+    - April will work on this
+    - Nav might be worth surfacing as an editable area
+- Current Projects / Resource Kits - kind of like "Kits" / get involved
+- Volunteer information page - have signup form, but no info page.
+Need info page.
+- Blog posts are relatively high effort... sharing articles on some app (Carbon?)